twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-10-penetration-of-the-five-dhamma%zh.rst

 [The Buddha said to the monks, the reason living beings were wandering in the round of existence because of not knowing the Dhammas which should be penetrated.
 According to the sutta the 6-Dhamma is: sensuality, feeling, perception, taint, action and suffering.
 Each one of them has 6 points to know.
 On the taints (āsavas): 1.
 To know āsavas – The taint of sensuality (kāmāsava), the taint of becoming (bhavāsava), the taint of view(diṭṭhāsava) and the taint of ignorance(avijjāsava).
 The first three of them are like the followers and ignorance is like a leader.
 In the sutta the Buddha mentioned three only without the view.
 2. To know the cause – ignorance is the leader and the other are functioning accordingly to its order.
 3. To know the diversity – living beings take rebirth in the thirthy-one-realms of existence.
 4. To know the result – kamma.
 5. To know the cessation – to destroy avijjāsava, i.e., ignorance ceases the taints cease.
 6. To know the path of practice for cessation – the Noble Eightfold Paths.]

 In the early morning after wake up ignorance comes in.
 With the order of ignorance and all the other taints follow to act for the whole day.
 Every day of experience is the functions of the 4 taints.
 Without mindfulness we suffer by them.
 With mindfulness it becomes the contemplation on Dhamma (Dhammānupassanā).
 Every time they come and with sati contemplate its impermanence.
-I will talk on the third point which is the result.
+I will talk on the fourth point which is the result.
 There are many types of taints giving the results to hell, animals, hungry ghosts, human beings, celestial beings and Brahma gods.
 Most people think taints usually lead to the planes of misery (apāya-bhūmi).

 ------